multiversx/mx-presentations-sfbw-2019/README.md

         └── wasm-ld
 ```

 Next, we need to set up a home folder for our SmartContracts.
 1. In Visual Studio Code, go to File > Open folder...
 1. Navigate to an empty folder where you'd like to keep your SmartContracts.
 We recommend creating `~/Desktop/SmartContracts` and opening it in VS Code.
 1. Click `Open`.

-7) Go to tab **Environment**, and install dependencies (automatically):

-**All these will be installed in the configured IDE folder.**
+We are now done preparing the IDE.
+Let's see how a SmartContract looks like.